jdonaldson/golgi/Readme.md

 Here we're using a string type for our context.
 Web routers will typically pass in a structural type, or some sort of class.

+# Golgi Type Parameters Explained

-We can see that the type parameters of the Golgi Api include the type for the context (``String``).
+We can see that the type parameters of the Golgi Api ``Router<String,String>`` include the type for the context (``String``).
 The second type parameter (also ``String``) indicates the return value that *every* function in the Api must satisfy.
 With this constraint, it's possible to get a statically typed results from an arbitrary route request:

 ```haxe
 class Main {